I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprinterextensioneventargs-get_request.md

 ---

-# get_Request method
+# IPrinterExtensionEventArgs::get_Request method
-Gets the <a href="..\printerextension\nn-printerextension-iprinterextensionrequest.md">IPrinterExtensionRequest</a> object for the current event.
+Gets the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439517">IPrinterExtensionRequest</a> object for the current event.

 This interface is used to complete or cancel the event.